-The Loan Approval Process: “Making a Winning Loan Presentation”
+The Loan Approval Process: “Making a Winning Loan Presentation” and Finance 101

 The Women’s Business Center at Community First Fund is offering an informative training event that teaches individuals the fundamentals of the loan approval process.
 This event focuses on basic banking practices in this credit culture and how financial institutions use the loan approval process to determine an individual’s creditworthiness.
 This training is designed for those interested in becoming a stronger loan candidates, are in need of capital to finance a project, or are simply interested in learning how to evaluate their own financial capacity.